nitefood/python-ubnt-discovery/README.md

 # python-ubnt-discovery
 Command line python script to discover Ubiquiti devices on the local LAN segment.

+**Requirements :** the script uses the python scapy library to craft and send the raw packet.
+You can install it with:

+`pip install scapy`

 ####Ubiquiti Discovery Protocol brief description

 *Disclaimer: this code is based exclusively on packet sniffing and analysis, there are some fields that remain unknown to me.